 Best Alternatives to Plexiglass and Glass

-In terms of soundproofing materials, plexiglass and glass are not the only things you can use.
+In terms of soundproofing materials, plexiglass and glass are not the only things you can use for noise reduction.
 In fact, there are other materials that could also perform the soundproofing task.

-Some materials don’t need the expertise to install them.
+Some materials don’t need any expertise to install them.
 Below are some of the alternative soundproofing materials you can use for your project.

 1) Soundproof Curtains

 Soundproof curtains are some of the easiest materials you can use to soundproof a room.
-The best thing about using these materials is that they are super easy to install, non-permanent, and does a very good job at blocking the sound.
+The best thing about using these materials is that they are super easy to install, non-permanent, and they do a very good job of blocking the sound.

 If you want a quick solution to the noisy traffic or neighbor, try soundproofing curtains (check my favorite one on Amazon).
 Soundproof curtains are inexpensive.
 And because they come in different colors and sizes, you can choose the best one for your project.